Must-Read Books from The Americas + Caribbean (Global Reading Challenge)

 Antigua and Barbuda

-Antiguan-American author Jamaica Kincaid is my choice for this Caribbean country’s entry: Annie John.
+Antiguan-American author Jamaica Kincaid and Annie John is my choice for this Caribbean country’s entry.

 Yes, I’ve read some Borges.
 But he’s not the Argentine I’m most excited to read.
 I’m so ready to get my teeth into Mouthful of Birds by Samanta Schweblin instead.
 This will be her second book in an English translation (the first being Fever Dream) and given that I’m on a short story hype right now, it’s perfect.